 The 15 tenure-track faculty members, two Federal cooperators, and three non-tenure track faculty in our department teach more than 2100 enrolled students during spring, summer and fall semesters, for a total of well over 5000 SCH.
 Ecology teaches the largest enrollment biology course on campus (BIOB 170IN), and teaches six CORE 2.0 classes in total.
 You may want to browse the complete list of courses taught by the department faculty or the course descriptions.

-Our faculty advises an average of five graduate students per tenure track faculty member, comprising over 15% of all graduate students in the College of Letters and Science, and over 10% of all PhD's on campus.
+Our faculty advises an average of five graduate students per tenure track faculty member, comprising over 15% of all graduate students in the College of Letters and Science, and over 10% of all Ph.D.'s on campus.
 Our teaching and research programs address issues that are central to the purpose of a land-grant institution, particularly to Montana.
 The Ecology Department is extremely research active, with the largest research-based graduate program in science at MSU.
-The department conducts research for over 50 federal, state, and NGO agencies in Montana, the Greater Yellowstone Ecosystem, and around the world in areas as far flung as eastern Africa and Antarctica.
+The department conducts research for over 50 federal, state, and NGO agencies in Montana, the Greater Yellowstone Ecosystem, and around the world, including eastern Africa and Antarctica.
 The faculty and location of the Ecology Department make us highly competitive with peer institutions to meet the challenges of scientific inquiry and natural resource management in the 21st century.
 Consequently, the department has developed a strong national reputation for linking fundamental ecology with wildlife conservation and management.

 Ecology at MSU